Linda Collins: Murder

-On June 4, 2019, Collins' father and son found her body outside her home in Pocahontas; she had died of stab wounds (initially reported as gunshot wounds).
+On June 4, 2019, Collins's father and son found her body outside her home in Pocahontas; she had died of stab wounds (initially reported as gunshot wounds).

-On June 17, Rebecca Lynn O’Donnell of Pocahontas, a former campaign worker and personal friend of Collins, was charged with capital murder, tampering with physical evidence and abuse of a corpse.
+On June 17, Rebecca Lynn O'Donnell of Pocahontas, a former campaign worker and personal friend of Collins, was charged with capital murder, tampering with physical evidence and abuse of a corpse.
 She initially pleaded not guilty on all three counts, but later pled guilty to murdering Collins and abusing her corpse.
-On Aug.
-6, 2020, O’Donnell pleaded guilty to murder.
+On August 6, 2020, O'Donnell pleaded guilty to murder.
 "I intentionally killed her and then hid the body,” she said during court proceedings.
 The next day, she was sentenced to 43 years in prison.

 Investigators determined that O'Donnell killed Collins on May 28.
-According to Collins' son, O'Donnell constantly stole money from her and "snapped" when she was confronted about it.
-However, O’Donnell claimed Collins had not had any income since January and she was taking the money out of a hotel they mutually owned to pay Linda’s bills.
+According to Collins's son, O'Donnell constantly stole money from her and "snapped" when she was confronted about it.
+However, O'Donnell claimed Collins had not had any income since January and she was taking the money out of a hotel they mutually owned to pay Linda's bills.

 In July 2024, a new Dateline episode was released detailing the murder, titled The Hands of the Killer.